GreyCorbel/azure-automation-devops-integration/README.md

   * Place implementation to Common folder, or stage-specific folder, depending on your needs
   * Stage-specific folders have priority when deployment looks for implementation file
 * Runbooks can be automatically published
+* Imports also private modules not present in Powershell Gallery.
+  * Such modules are maintained under Source/<envirnoment>/Modules and do not contain VersionIndependentLink in module definition file
+  * Automation account management logic uploads them do storage account specified in parameters, creates SAS token for reading them from storage account and uses it as content link when the importing module
+    * SAS token uses service connection identity - it has to have permission to generate User delegation SAS token and upload content to specified storage account blob container
 * Dsc Configurations can be automatically published
 * All managed artifacts can be fully managed (auto-deleted from automation account when not found in source control)
 * Runbooks and Powershell modules support 5.1 (Powershell Desktop) and 7.2 (Powershell Core) runtimes